 Guesting in the Progetto Originals Trio on the funk-beat of “Ornette,” Gubbiotti improvs with inventive changes, quickly inserting new rhythmic elements and diving into a lovely chordal call-and-response with the vibes.

 His newest completed work is not a CD (although there is one in progress) – but is an expression of love and music nonetheless.
 A book about his experiences, titled “The Art of the Underdog,” has just been published in Italian.
 It credits jazz with being his life raft.

-After your sports career-ending knee injury, why did you choose guitar over other instruments?
+After your sports career-ending knee injury, why did you choose to delve more into guitar over other instruments?

 To be honest I have never chosen the guitar, I simply had a classical one from my childhood.
 One day my father came back home with this guitar, I don’t know why, as a gift.
 The only thing I used to do when I was a little boy was placing the guitar on the bed and just touching the open strings without any real interest.

 I was selected by [professional football club] A.C.
 Milan when I was 15 and then suffered a bad knee injury.
 Although I had the guitar since the age of 12, I started playing it seriously during my heavy depression around age 25.